-In any case, Psalm 1:1, does not include such parallelism with another term for "man" or human beings.
-We are trying to be fair to the particular context of Psalm 1:1.
-As usual, the possible uses of $\hat{ish}$ in various contexts, together with the context in any one use, determines the meaning in that use.
-We are back to the "default" meaning of $\hat{ish}$ , "male human being," or "man."
-If we are to bring over into English as much of the meaning as possible, as accurately as possible, we need to translate Psalm 1:1 "Blessed is the man ..."
+17Brown, Driver, and Briggs, A Hebrew and English Lexicon of the Old Testament (Oxford: Oxford University Press, 1907), 36. together with the context in any one use, determines the meaning in that use.
+We are back to the "default" meaning of 'ish, "male human being," or "man."
+If we are to bring over into English as much of the meaning as possible, as accurately as possible, we need to translate Psalm 1:1 "Blessed is the man . . ."
+NIV: Blessed is the man who makes the LORD his trust, . . .
+NIVI: